Explik/diybirdyapp/docs/backend-architecture.md

 3. Exercises - Exercises contains displayable composition of content in the UI.

 The exact layout of the graph is described in graph-representation.md

+### Initialization (first-use)
+The system uses the command "reset-graph" to initialize the graph with the initial content.
+The command should be run once when the system is started for the first time.

+The command internally uses builders to create the initial content.

 ### Dynamic vs. static content
 The system operates with two types of content: